-12. EXECUTIVE KEY DECISIONS
+13.11.
+EXECUTIVE CABINET KEY DECISIONS

-Subject to Rules 14 and 15, a Key Decision may not be taken unless:
+Subject to Rules 14-13 and 1514, a Key Decision may not be taken unless:

-(a) a notice (known as the 28 day notice of key and/or confidential/exempt decisions which will be taken in private) has been published in connection with the matter in question

-- (b) at least 28 clear days have elapsed since the publication of the notice in which the decision was first included; and - (c) where the decision is to be taken at a meeting of the Executive, notice of the meeting has been given in accordance with Access to Information Rule 4.
+- (a) a notice (known as the 28 day notice of key and/or confidential/exempt decisions which will be taken in private) (known as the Cabinet Forward Plan) has been published in connection with the matter in question - (e)(b) at least 28 clear days have elapsed since the publication of the notice in which Cabinet Forward Plan the decision was first included; and - where the decision is to be taken at a meeting of the ExecutiveCabinet, notice of the meeting has been given in accordance with Access to Information Rule 4.
+(Notices of Meetings).

-13. THE 28 DAY NOTICE OF EXECUTIVE DECISIONS AND/OR CONFIDENTIAL/EXEMPT DECISIONS (FORWARD PLAN)
+14.12.
+THE 28 DAY NOTICE OF EXECUTIVE CABINET DECISIONS AND/OR CONFIDENTIAL/EXEMPT DECISIONS (FORWARD PLAN)